-- Online at www.wcbsask.com the fastest and easiest way to file - By phone using WCB Inquiry Line 1.800.787.9288 - Fax or mail - You can also apply for a WCB Online Account to see details about your claims and other business transactions with the WCB.
+- Online at myaccount.wcbsask.com/onlineservices/report-an-injury-w1 - the fastest and easiest way to file - By email downloading and completing the W1 form online and email to forms@wcbsask.com. - By phone calling the WCB inquiry line at 1,800,787,9288 - By fax or mail - You can also apply for a WCB online account to see details about your claims and other business transactions with the WCB.